-1 Goal Name HL-1 Goal Description Homeless Strategies HL-1 Rapid Re-housing - Decrease shelter stays by increasing rapid re-housing to stable housing - This is a LMC project and City-Wide based on LMI 2 Goal Name HL-2 Goal Reduce recidivism of households experiencing homelessness.
+1 Goal Name HL-1 Goal Description Homeless Strategies HL-1 Rapid Re-housing - Decrease shelter stays by increasing rapid re-housing to stable housing - This is an LMC project and City-Wide based on LMI 2 Goal Name HL-2 Goal Reduce recidivism of households experiencing homelessness.
 Funds provided by IHCDA.
-Description This is a LMC project, citywide based on LMI 3 Goal Name HL-3 Goal This is a LMC project and City-Wide based on LMI.
+Description This is an LMC project, citywide based on LMI 3 Goal Name HL-3 Goal This is an LMC project and City-Wide based on LMI.
 Description HL-3: Decrease the number of veterans experiencing homelessness.

-4 Goal Name HL-4 Goal Description Decreasing the number of persons experiencing Chronic Homelessness.
+4 Goal Name HL-4 Goal Decreasing the number of persons experiencing Chronic Homelessness.
+This is provided by team and ECHO.
+This is an LMC project and is also City-Wide.
+Decreasing the number of persons experiencing Chronic Homelessness.
 This is provided by the Aurora street outreach team and ECHO.
-This is a LMC project and is also City-Wide.
+This is an LMC project and is also City-Wide.
 5 Goal Name HL-5 Goal Description HL-5: Decrease the number of homeless households with children.
 House of Bread and Peace & Ozanam are the emergency family shelters.
 6 Goal Name HL-6 Goal Description Increase the percentage of Continuum of Care funded projects that are employed at exit to 38% or higher.
 This goal uses IHCDA funds.
 This goal is also based on LMI city-wide.
 7 Goal Name HL-7 Goal Description Increase persons experiencing homelessness to access mainstream resources.
 This project is LMC.
 This is a city-wide activity based on LMI.
 Funding is provided by IHCDA.
-8 Goal Name HL-8 Goal Description This is a LMC project and City-Wide based on LMI.
+8 Goal Name HL-8 Goal Description This is an LMC project and City-Wide based on LMI.
 Our School system, the Evansville Vanderburgh Public School System receives these funds.
 9 Goal Name HL-9 Goal Description Improve Homeless Outreach and Triage to housing and services.
 The UCS day shelter provides a place for the homeless to meet community providers.

-10 Goal Name HL-10 Goal Description All homeless agencies are required to use HMIS, which is under the authority of IHCDA, the State of Indiana.
+10 10 Goal Name HL-10 Goal Description All homeless agencies are required to use HMIS, which is under the authority of IHCDA, the State of Indiana.
 The City of Evansville plays a role in the monitoring as well.
 11 Goal Name HL-11 Goal Description Helping the homeless re-enter into the population.
+IHCDA has a goal of developing discharge plans and programmed individuals leaving State Operated Facilities.
+Helping the homeless re-enter into the population.
 IHCDA has a goal of developing discharge plans and programs for individuals leaving State Operated Facilities.
-12 Goal Name HS-1 Goal Description Housing Strategies HS-1 through HS-10.
-This is a LMC project and City-Wide based on LMIHS-1 increases the supply of rental units, especially 1-2 bedroom units, for the elderly and persons with disabilities.
+12 Goal Name HS-1 units, for the elderly and persons with disabilities.
+This is an LMC project and City-Wide based on LMIHS-1 increases the supply of rental units, especially 1-2 bedroom units, for the elderly and persons with disabilities.
 One primary goal is to conserve and rehabilitate the existing housing stock in the community.
-This is a reserve account for potential shovel ready projects.
-13 Goal Name HS-2 Goal Description HS-2, Affordable Housing - Homeownership Assistance.
+This is a reserve account 13 Goal Name HS-2 Goal Description HS-2, Affordable Housing - Homeownership Assistance.
 14 Goal Name HS-3 Goal Description HS-3 increase the supply of small related rental units (1-2 bedrooms) for the very low and low to moderate income.
 15 Goal Name HS-4 Goal Description HS-4 increase the supply of owner-occupied housing units through new construction or rehabilitation.